-Black Tuna Indica Dominant Hybrid From Bulk Buddy’s Online Mail Order Marijuana Service
+Black Tuna Indica Dominant Hybrid Weed Strain From Bulk Buddy’s Curated Online Mail Order Marijuana Service from Canada.

 British Columbia – the land of sweeping views, crisp misty air, and some of the better organic strains in Canada.
 Thanks to 5 Star Organic there is another delicious and extremely potent strain to add to that legacy.
 Black Tuna is an evenly balanced strain comprised of Lamb’s Bread and Herojuana.
 This popular Northern strain may be hard to find outside of the region, but if you happen to get your hands on some, don’t be surprised by their whimsical packaging, as this bud sometimes comes in a sealed tuna can!

 Though the THC of this strain isn’t particularly high, you’ll find that doesn’t affect much about its appeal.
 The smell, however, might.
 Though the flavours are rich in spice and tartness, the aromas lean toward funky and almost putrid.
 The spiciness of the smoke tends to balance that out, though.
 Rest assured, these sage and purple-coloured buds are well worth the try.

 The strength of this bud is largely described as a narcotic, and because of this, it is not recommended for beginners and even some intermediate smokers.
 The high begins relatively easy-going, then quickly dives into a hard and loopy state.
 It will be nearly impossible to keep your eyes open, or even steady for that matter, after just a few minutes.
 This cerebral rush ebbs and flows through the high which can sometimes last for hours.